Bijoux Extraordinaire, your jewelry and gemstone experts. Bijoux Home Page Jewelry and Gemstone Galleries What's New at Bijoux Bijoux Site Map

 If you are as captivated by this lovely cameo as we are, dispatch a fleet messenger.
 We will then "fly as fleet as thought to do your bidding."

-If you have any questions, suggestions or comments, please give us a call
+If you have any questions, suggestions or comments, I can be reached at

-Or, if you prefer snail mail, our postal address is:
+Or, if you prefer snail mail, my postal address is:

 "The Jewelry Experts" and "The Jewelry Expert"